Email Migration Project Plan Template For Businesses

 As an integral part of your organization’s migration plan, finalize a reliable and robust email migration tool with the following capabilities.

-• The tool must be compatible with your business’s source and destination email service providers.
+• The tool must support your business’s source and destination email service providers.

 • It must have an auto-sync feature that can automatically merge the source and the destination emails without duplication.